 The Council may only perform its functions in relation to the school for which it is established.
 The Council is not part of the Department of Education and Training, is not a body corporate and does not have a separate legal identity.

 The Council may not:

-The 2017 School Council Meeting will be held on:
+The 2018 School Council Meetings will be held on the following dates:

 Minutes of previous School Council meetings:

 The Council consists of student, staff, parent and community representatives.
 The Executive Principal and the Parent and Citizens Association President are automatic members of the Council.

 (L-R): Ms Christie Mylrea, J. Park, Mr Barry Irwin (Observer – Past Students’ Association), Mrs Dianne Goggi, D. Hunt, Mr Wade Haynes, Mr Rob Farago, Dr Judy Smeed, Mr David Gillespie, Ms Chris Collins, Mrs Marie-Claire Grady and Mr Scott Slade